Banque de l'Union Parisienne: Banque de l'Union Parisienne

 and from 1927 relations with the bank were strained, with a final break in 1929.

 The bank invested in the Compagnie Française des Pétroles (now Total S.A.), holding about 13% of the capital, while Paribas held 19%.

 Another major investment was with Citroën, which was having trouble finding investors due to its unorthodox management and poor profitability.

 The bank also provided corporate banking and investment banking services around the world, mostly for French companies involved in mining, oil exploitation, transportation and infrastructure.

 The bank suffered major losses with World War I, and lost all its assets in Russia.
 It also faced strong competition from other banks, and further difficulties with the economic crisis of the 1930s.
 It was particularly exposed to enterprises in the industrial north of France and in the Balkans.
 With governments failing to reimburse their bonds, and with companies with which it was involved going bankrupt, the bank's viability came into question as losses mounted in the 1930s.
 The Banque de France was unwilling to see the BUP go out of business, and managed to assemble investors to recapitalize the bank.
+In May 1932, the BUP was shored up by a merger with the Crédit Mobilier Français, supported by the SGB.
 By 1938 the turnaround was complete.
 However, the BUP continued to hold high-risk investments in France and abroad.
 World War II halted the bank's recovery, and caused fresh losses to German banks in Central and Eastern Europe.